Booting a Gen2 UEFI Disk2VHD VHDX Image in Hyper-V

 Once you have mounted the disk you should be able to browse the contents of the Windows drive...

-Now I run the VM with a Windows 10 DVD ISO attached as we will need to recreate the boot files.
+Now boot the drive with a Windows 10 DVD ISO as the first boot and choose 'repair'